jromie0924/fruit-classifier/README.md

 ## Running
 ---
 ### Trainer
 At this point you should be inside the virtual environment.
+If you have a better GPU than me, you might be able to play around with the batch sizes for more performance; I was limited on memory (GTX 1060, 6GB).
 You can now run the trainer via `python trainer.py`

 Depending on your system this could take a long time.
 Once it finishes, you'll see two new directories:
 - `fruit_model`